 She also performs regularly as part of the Vienna Symphony Orchestra and the ORF Radio Symphony Orchestra.

 In addition to her concert performances, Christine Roider also devotes herself passionately to pedagogy.
 She teaches at the music school in St. Pölten and as assistant to Professor Reinhard Latzko at the Vienna University of Music.

-While still attending school, she already takes up the Bachelor degree course “Instrumental (Voice) Pedagogy” for piano at Mozarteum Salzburg and she participates in the auditions for the Bösendorfer Scholarship is awarded first and second place.
+Johanna Estermann was born in Innsbruck, Austria into a family of musicians.
+At the age ofsix, she takes her first piano lesson.While still attending school, she already takes up the Bachelor degree course “Instrumental (Voice) Pedagogy” for piano at Mozarteum Salzburg and she participates in the auditions for the Bösendorfer Scholarship is awarded first and second place.
 In 2008 she graduates with honours and obtains the teaching qualification for Piano and her priority subject Organ.
 She then moves to Vienna in order to attend the Master degree course “Instrumental (Voice) Pedagogy” for piano at Vienna’s University of Music and Performing Arts.
 She graduates from her studies in June 2011 with honours.
 Her passions, chamber music, accompaniment and playing with other musicians, motivated her to additionally take up another course: “Major in Piano Chamber Music” with Avedis Kouyoumdjian at the University of Music and Performing Arts in Vienna, which she graduates with honours in 2016.

-Johanna is currently attending the postgraduate course Piano Chamber Music with Stefan Mendl (ViennaPiano Trio) at the University of Music and Performing Arts in Vienna.
-She teaches and accompanies in Vienna.
-Johanna performs extensively in various ensembles and has been heard in America, Indonesia, China and Japan.
-This year she had her debut in the Wiener Musikverein.
+Johanna attended the postgraduate course Piano Chamber Music with Stefan Mendl (ViennaPiano Trio) at the University of Music and Performing Arts in Vienna.
+She performs extensively in various ensembles and has been heard in America, Indonesia, China and Japan.
+She currently lives and works in Innsbruck and Vienna